Huulivoide/rpiconf/README.md

 rpiconf
 =======

-A gui for editiong Raspberry Pi config.txt file Written int Python3 and Gtk+3
+A GUI for editing Raspberry Pi config.txt file
+Written int Python3 and Gtk+3

-This is still a work in progress and cannot generate failproof config files.
+This is still a work in progress and cannot generate fail-proof config files.
-All of the elements in the vide output settings page have been connected to the code, so changing their values will lead to a change in out config object which holds the settings.
+All of the elements in the video output settings page have been connected to the code, so changing their values will lead to a change in out config object which holds the settings.

 TODO:
-* Design the oveclocking page elements.
-* Connect the elements into the code.
+* Connect the overclocking page elements into the code.
 * Implement code to only allow global gpu freq/voltage or individual ones.
 * Implement file saving to a custom file.
-* Implement the filesaving dialogs.
+* Implement the filesaving dialogues.
 * Try to preload the existing values into their places.
-* Add gettext support and trnalsate into Finnish.
+* Add gettext support and translate into Finnish.
 Also optimize layout to better fit translated strings.

 ###CONTRIBUTOR:
-If you wan to contribute code to this project, please try to
+If you want to contribute code to this project, please try to
-avoid super optoimized and expert code (if such exist) I want to keep this
+avoid super optimized and expert code (if such exist) I want to keep this
 simple so even beginners can easily get a hang of what is going on, it is
 for the RPi after all.